Security Controls for AI Stacks

 What security controls exist for agentic AI stacks, where do they live in the stack, and what are the gaps?

 Working controls converge into six layers.
-Mature options exist at the identity and observability layers; emerging options at containment and network; material gaps remain at the model and data layers.
+Mature options exist at the identity and observability layers, emerging options at containment and network, and material gaps remain at the model and data layers.

-Evidence from Emerging Cybersecurity Practices for Agentic AI Applications: the APort Agent Guardrail case study articulates this precisely — “pre-action authorization must run in the runtime/platform, so the platform invokes the guardrail for every tool call regardless of what the model outputs.”
+Evidence from Emerging Cybersecurity Practices for Agentic AI Applications: the APort Agent Guardrail case study states it directly: “pre-action authorization must run in the runtime/platform, so the platform invokes the guardrail for every tool call regardless of what the model outputs.”
 This mirrors a fundamental security principle: controls must be enforced at a layer below the layer they protect.
 Network firewalls enforce below the application; tool call interception must enforce below the LLM.

 1. Identity layer (mature)